MrPekar98/Tab2KG-benchmark/README.md

 ## Setup
 Before executing the benchmark, the table corpora must be downloaded and processed, Wikidata and DBpedia must be downloaded, and a Neo4J instance must be setup and populated with the two knowledge graphs.
 All of this is wrapped in a single Docker file `setup.dockerfile`.
-To start setting up the experiments, run the following commands
+To start setting up the experiments, run the following commands.

 ```bash
 docker build -t tab2kg_setup -f setup.dockerfile .